Lamborghini Aventador S: Still insane but better

 Lamborghini is ready to settle down and have kids

 Another big improvement is to the transmission.
-It's still the single-clutch automatic transmission,
+It's still the single-clutch automatic transmission, as before.

-as like before.
 Mechanically, it works very much like a manual transmission except that it can shift gears on its own.
 (You can also tell it to shift gears using paddles mounted on the steering wheel.)
 Engineers have made some changes to the transmission's mechanical bits as well as to the software programming that runs it.

 The transmission had been a deal-killer issue for me in the old version.
 It worked great when you wanted to drive like you'd sworn not be taken alive.
 When driven in a more sane fashion, it heaved and bucked with slow and awkwardly timed gearshifts.